Mayoral elections in Hartford, Connecticut: 2003

 The 2003 Hartford mayoral election was held on November 4, 2003.
 Incumbent Democrat Eddie Perez won reelection.

 The election was to a two-year term.
 However, in 2004, Hartford residents extended their mayoral terms, which extended Perez's second term through 2008.

 Democratic primary

 Perez won renomination unopposed, in a Democratic Party primary in which 6,267 votes were cast (21% of the city's registered Democrats).

 Republican nomination

-The Republican Party nominated Michael T. McGarry, who had run before.
+The Republican Party nominated Michael T. McGarry, who had previously been the party's mayoral nominee in 1979.
+He had more recently been an unsuccessful Republican nominee for Hartford City Council in 2001.